hydrowoxy/AniBot/README.md

-# anibot
+# AniBot
-Discord bot to get info. about anime
+Discord bot to get informaton about anime using the MyAnimeList API